VikalpRusia/webCrawler/README.md

 The project uses Docker and Docker Compose to manage the containers for the FastAPI server and Redis.

-- `docker-compose up -d --build`: Build and start the containers in background.
+- `docker compose up -d --build`: Build and start the containers in background.
-- `docker-compose down`: Stop and remove the containers.
+- `docker compose down`: Stop and remove the containers.